dhvaneshshah97/dhvaneshshah97/README.md

 I'm Dhvanesh Shah, a Computer Science student and an aspirant Full-Stack Web Developer.
 I love making apps with React.
 Exploring and developing new apps is what gives me the true happiness.

-* 🔭 I’m currently working on my project [Ecommerce Book Shop](https://github.com/dhvaneshshah97/Ecommerce_Frontend)
+* 🔭 I’m currently working on my project [Blog App with Django](https://github.com/dhvaneshshah97/Blog_App_Django)
-* 🌱 I’m currently learning Flutter & React Native
+* 🌱 I’m currently learning Flutter & Django
 * 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dhvaneshshah97/) | [E-mail](mailto:dhvaneshshah97@gmail.com)

 ## Stack I work with 🖥️